khaledabdelfatah/quizzer/README.md

 # Quizzer
-An online Quiz App-- The Easyiest way to generate your online quiz
+An online Quiz App-- The Easiest way to generate your online quiz